copernicus-mogley/zkav.club/README.md

 Curriculum design and production by Ryan Taylor, Robmar Enoe, Aura Brito, and Roosevelt Gordones

-Zk Av Club Foundry advisors include zkSquirrel, decentralistdan, and autotunafish
+Zk Av Club Foundry advisors are autotunafish, decentralistdan and zkSquirrel